LastNemesis/student-server/README.md

 This project goal is to have a web service able to create, read, update and delete student of the database.

-This project is developed in Java 17.
+This project is developed in Java 17 with Gradle.

+### How to use
+Run the project with Gradle (Gradle bootRun) or run the Docker file.
+To access the front-end, go to 'http://locahost:' + running port of the application (by default 8080).

 # Features